Affine connection: Geodesics

-Conversely, any solution of this differential equation yields a curve whose tangent vector is parallel transported along the curve.
+There is no arc-length parameterization, since tangent vectors no longer have lengths.
+But the ratio between collinear tangent vectors is still well-defined.
+This then allows us to define affine parameterization: that $\dot\gamma$ is exactly parallel transported along γ:$$\tau_t^s\dot\gamma(s) = \dot\gamma(t), \quad \nabla_{\dot\gamma(t)}\dot\gamma(t) = 0$$That is, the tangent vectors are parallel and equipollent along the geodesic.

+Affine parameterization is unique up to a choice of affine reparametrization γ(t) → γ(at + b), where a and b are constants.

 For every x ∈ M and every X ∈ T_{x}M, there exists a unique affine geodesic γ : I → M with γ(0) = x and γ̇(0) = X and where I is the maximal open interval in R, containing 0, on which the geodesic is defined.
 This follows from the Picard–Lindelöf theorem, and allows for the definition of an exponential map associated to the affine connection.
 In particular, when M is a (pseudo-)Riemannian manifold and ∇ is the Levi-Civita connection, then the affine geodesics are the usual geodesics of Riemannian geometry and are the locally distance minimizing curves.